ninetailsrabbit/GodotExtensionator/README.md

 ## Getting started

 Unlocks a new level of functionality for your Godot projects.
 This comprehensive collection of C# extensions seamlessly integrates with the existing Godot classes, empowering you to streamline development, enhance game mechanics, and unleash your creative vision.
-Whether you're a seasoned Godot developer or just starting out, `Godot-XTension-Pack` provides the tools you need to elevate your c# games to the next level.
+Whether you're a seasoned Godot developer or just starting out, `GodotExtensionator` provides the tools you need to elevate your c# games to the next level.

 ### .csproj